Occlusion: What's Behind a Bite?

 Ways of Thinking About Occlusion

-Essentially, there are five different ways of approaching occlusion that dentists follow.
-Each of these theories about occlusion has been successful.
-The theory your dentist chooses to use can depend upon a number of factors.
-These factors may include patient characteristics and type of overall treatment that is being planned, as well as your dentist’s own education, training and various other considerations.
+Essentially, dentists approach occlusion in five different ways.
+Each of these theories about occlusion has merit, and treatments based on each have been successful.
+The theory your dentist chooses to follow can depend upon a number of factors.
+These factors may include patient characteristics and type of overall treatment that is being planned, as well as your dentist’s education, training and various other considerations.

-1. Intercuspal theory — The occlusion or bite is determined by tooth contact.
+- Intercuspal theory: The occlusion or bite is determined by tooth contact.

-2. Musculoskeletal/centric relation theory — The occlusion or bite is determined by the balance of the jaw muscles and not by how the teeth come together.
+- Musculoskeletal/centric relation theory: The occlusion or bite is determined by the balance of the jaw muscles and not by how the teeth come together.

-3. Neuromuscular theory — The occlusion or bite is determined by gravity and based on where the jaw muscles are most relaxed.
+- Neuromuscular theory: The occlusion or bite is determined by gravity and based on where the jaw muscles are most relaxed.

-4. Most posterior retruded position theory — The occlusion or bite is determined by how the ligaments brace the components of the jaw joint, particularly toward the rearmost hinge axis.
+- Most posterior retruded position theory: The occlusion or bite is determined by how the ligaments brace the components of the jaw joint, particularly toward the rearmost hinge axis.

-5. Anterior protrusive position theory — The occlusion or bite is determined by how the muscles brace the components of the jaw joint.
+- Anterior protrusive position theory: The occlusion or bite is determined by how the muscles brace the components of the jaw joint.

 These theories of how a person’s teeth can come together have several aspects in common.
 First, they share the idea that the upper and lower teeth should fit together evenly, with no one tooth hitting higher than another.
 Also, when the upper and lower jaws move from side to side, the front teeth should touch and the back teeth should not.
 What differs among these theories is where the jaw or temporomandibular joint should be positioned during treatment.